 According to Synergy Sports, 34.4 percent of Xavier’s half-court field goal attempts (No. 141 in the nation) this season came on non-post-up looks around the basket.
 The Musketeers scored 1.28 points per possession (61.4 FG%) on these attempts — No. 15 in Division I.

 Well, as a freshman, Malik Williams didn’t play huge minutes — 32 games, 12 starts and 10.5 minutes per contest.
-While on the floor, however, Williams was efficient at the basketball: 16-of-23 (69.6 FG%), 1.44 points per possession on non-post-up attempts, per Synergy.
+While on the floor, however, Williams was efficient at the basket: 16-of-23 (69.6 FG%), 1.44 points per possession on non-post-up attempts, per Synergy.
 In terms of efficiency, this ranks 11th in the ACC (minimum 20 possessions).

 Williams also shot 50 percent on post-up attempts, too; nearly 11 percent of his possessions this season were post-ups.
 According to Synergy, 11.6 percent of Xavier’s possessions in 2017-18 were of the post-up variety (the second highest rate in the Big East); led Kerem Kanter, the Musketeers were a top-50 offense in terms of post-up efficiency, too.